ckcherry23/ckcherry23.github.io/content/projects/Heylo.md

 showInProjects: true
 ---

-Heylo is a friendly chatbot for managing tasks, deadlines and events built with Java.
+A friendly chatbot for managing tasks, deadlines and events using short text-based commands.